 - Closing – Sign your email with a closing phrase of gratitude, such as “With Thanks” or “With Gratitude.”

-- Name and signature – In addition to signing the email with your full name, link to your portfolio, website, or LinkedIn page so that the hiring manager can reference this information one more time when making a decision.
+- Name and signature – In addition to signing the email with your full name, link to your portfolio, website, or LinkedIn page so that the hiring manager can reference this additional information one more time when making a decision.
 Also consider including your phone number.

 Thank You Email Templates

-Whether you interviewed in person or you chatted via a web conference, these sample thank you emails can get you started on this part of the post-interview process.
-Choose the one that works best for your situation:
+Whether you interviewed in person or you answered interview questions via a web conference, these sample thank you emails can get you started on this part of the hiring process.
+Choose the email example that works best for your situation:

 Thank you email after a phone interview:

 Thank you for the time you spent talking with me over the phone today.
 It was great speaking with you.
 I enjoyed learning more about the (position name) opportunity and how I may be instrumental in helping (company name) meet their goals.
 I look forward to hearing about the next steps to working together.
 You can reach me via my contact information below with any follow-up questions you may have for me.

 After in-person interview thank you email: